JeremyJeanson/simple-fitbit-activities/Distribution/README.md

     steps: Activity;
     elevationGain: Activity;
     calories: Activity;
-    activeMinutes: Activity;
     distance: Activity;
+    activeZoneMinutes: ActiveZoneMinutesActivity;
 }
 ```

-Each activity respect the `Activity` interface.
+Each property of `Activities` respect the `Activity` interface.
 It exposes
 - The current value of the activity (from the fitbit `today.adjusted` interface).
 - The goal fixed by the user.